 The Electoral Commission has published figures along with the National Election and Democracy Study, giving insight on voters and non-voters.

-Just two candidates were in the running for president last November, after Fianna Fáil candidate Jim Gavin withdrew.
+Two candidates were in the running for president last November, after Fianna Fáil candidate Jim Gavin withdrew.

-Mr Gavin beat MEP Billy Kelleher in a selection vote, but later dropped out of the race after it emerged he owed a former tenant more than €3,000.
+Mr Gavin beat MEP Billy Kelleher in a selection vote, but later dropped out of the race after it emerged that he owed a former tenant more than €3,000.

 Independent Catherine Connolly won 63% of first preference votes, defeating Fine Gael's Heather Humphreys, who secured 29%.